Hot Rolled Steel Square Bar

 Manufacturing Process for Producing Hot Rolled Steel Square BarThe HR steel square bar manufacturing process involves rolling steel at a temperature above the steel’s recrystallization temperature, which is around 1700° F. Steel that is above the recrystallization temperature can be shaped and formed much more easily than colder steel, and the steel can start in much larger sizes.

-Steel square bar is also less expensive to manufacture than cold rolled steel and is often produced without pauses or delays in the process, so the steel doesn’t need to be reheated.
+Steel square bar stock is also less expensive to manufacture than cold rolled steel and is often produced without pauses or delays in the process, so the steel doesn’t need to be reheated.
 During the cooling process, hot rolled steel will shrink and the size and shape of the steel will be less predictable than cold rolled steel.

 HR Steel Square Bar AdvantagesHot rolling usually uses large ingots and large reduction rolling, which not only improves production efficiency, but also creates conditions for increasing rolling speed and achieving continuous and automated rolling process.
 Some of the other benefits associated with hot rolled steel square bar include: